Paisios of Mount Athos: Early life

-Arsenios Eznepides was born on 7 August 1924 in Pharasa (Çamlıca), Cappadocia, during the population exchange between Greece and Turkey.
-Arsenios' name was given to him by Arsenios the Cappadocian, who baptised him, naming the child for himself and foretelling Arsenios' monastic future.
-After the exchange, the Eznepides family settled in Konitsa, Epirus.
-Arsenios grew up there, and after intermediate public school, he learned carpentry.
+Arsenios Eznepides was born on 7 August 1924 in Pharasa (Çamlıca), Cappadocia, shortly before the population exchange between Greece and Turkey.
+He was baptized by Arsenios the Cappadocian, who gave him the name Arsenios after himself and is said to have foretold the child's future as a monastic.
+Following the population exchange, the Eznepides family settled in Konitsa, Epirus, where Arsenios spent his childhood.
+After completing intermediate public school, he learned carpentry and developed an interest in Byzantine chant under the guidance of his uncle, Prodromos.

+Military service

 During the civil war in Greece, Arsenios served as a radio operator.
-In 1945, Arsenios enlisted in the Hellenic Army.
+In 1945, he enlisted in the Hellenic Army.
 With bravery and self-sacrifice, he requested to fight on the front line instead of family men, so that their families would not suffer the pain of losing a loved one.
-Later, extolling the value of monasticism to some who doubted it, he said that "there are monks who have spiritual television and are God's radio operators."
+Later, extolling the value of monasticism to those who doubted it, he said, "There are monks who have spiritual television and are God's radio operators."
 He is characterized in his biography as one of them.
-His fundamental teaching was: "If you want to 'catch' God so He can hear you when you pray, turn the dial to humility, for this is the frequency on which God operates."
+His fundamental teaching was, "If you want to 'catch' God so He can hear you when you pray, turn the dial to humility, for this is the frequency on which God operates."
 In 2017, by decision of the Holy Synod of the Church of Greece, he was proclaimed the patron saint of the military communications corps, in which he had served.